 We observed the premises to be clean and tidy.
-We saw there were cleaning schedules in place and cleaning records were kept.
+We spoke with two cleaning staff who confirmed that there were cleaning schedules in place and cleaning records were kept.
 Patients we spoke with told us they always found the practice clean and had no concerns about cleanliness or infection control.